rootnoob/flexi-chains/gen0-design-abstract.md

 Although a chain is a sequence of links, a link could be part of many chains.
 For instance: I have a Guard Link which blocks all non-https traffic.
 I have multiple chains which use this guard link as the first link in the chain.

+Chains are flexible.
+Every link, sequentially numbered from 1, can be assigned a different mode.
+The modes are:
+Static
+SessionStatic(mintime,maxtime)
+#reboot the assigned guard/tunnel every random(mintime,maxtime) mins, if maxtime is not set then the session will be changed every mintime mins.
+This only works if the guards/tunnels assigned are not in use by any other chain.
+SessionRotate(mintime,maxtime)
+#change the link guard/tunnel every random(mintime,maxtime) mins, in the sequential order of the guards/tunnels attached to the link.
+If the guard/tunnel is in use by another chain at the end of the session, it won't be shutdown, otherwise it will be shutdown.
+SessionRandom(mintime,maxtime)
+#same as SessionRotate, except the next guard/tunnel is selected randomly from the list attached to the link.

 <h2>How does it work (example)?</h2>

 E.G: